graysonkent/graysonkent.github.io/_posts/2017-05-03-using-google-analytics-to-track-the-impact-of-your-worm.md

 That just made my day.
 What's next?
 Using Google Analytics to track your phishing campaign that is a website on Google Cloud attacking Gmail users?

-If you are interested, [here](https://hastebin.com/gubegaqusi.xml) is an  archive of one their files.
-You can see they even leave the comments from the Google API example guide.
+If you are interested, [here](https://hastebin.com/gubegaqusi.xml) is an  archive of one of their files.
+They even leave the comments from the Google API example guide.

 It makes you wonder how much damage a more experienced dev could have done.